270 Park Avenue (1960–2021): Planning

-After threatening to move to suburban Elmsford, New York, in Westchester County, Union Carbide agreed to lease the site in August 1955 to serve as its world headquarters.
-At the time, the Hotel Marguery's operators had been looking to sell the building for the past decade.
-The company signed a lease with the New York Central Railroad to pay $250,000 per year plus the property's real estate taxes (estimated to be $1.5 million per year) for a term of at least 22 years.
-In addition, Union Carbide paid the railroad $10 million for the option to acquire the land outright in the future.
+Union Carbide had announced its intent in 1952 to move its headquarters from New York City to the suburb of Elmsford in Westchester County, New York, to accommodate a growing staff.
+The corporation ultimately decided to stay in the city, and, in August 1955, its executives decided to lease the Hotel Marguery site at 270 Park Avenue as the company's world headquarters.
+At the time, the Marguery's operators had been looking to sell the building for the past decade.
+Union Carbide leased the location from the New York Central Railroad, paying $250,000 per year plus the property's real estate taxes (estimated to be $1.5 million per year) for a term of at least 22 years.
+In addition, the company paid the railroad $10 million for the option to acquire the land outright in the future.
 The developer William Zeckendorf said the lease "marks the beginning of the end to the brief vogue for corporate rustication", in which large corporations had preferred to move out of the city.

-Gordon Bunshaft and Natalie de Blois proposed three designs for the building.
+The building's general concept was devised by SOM employee William Brown in partnership with Union Carbide executive Morse Dial.
+Gordon Bunshaft and Natalie de Blois prepared three designs for the building.
 One plan would have entailed constructing a nine-story base on the entire site, above which a 48-story tower would occupy 25 percent of the site to comply with the 1916 Zoning Resolution.
-A second plan called for a ziggurat-like tower with multiple setbacks, which would have been larger than the final plan.
-A third plan called for the tower to rise at the rear of the site along Madison Avenue, avoiding the railroad tracks.
+The second plan called for a ziggurat-like tower with multiple setbacks, which would have been larger than the final plan.
+The third plan called for the tower to rise at the rear of the site along Madison Avenue, avoiding the railroad tracks.
 Though the ziggurat plan would have been 200000 ft2 larger than the 48-story tower, Union Carbide rejected the proposal because the interior offices would have been too dark.
-Union Carbide also did not want to build a tower on Madison Avenue because this would have forced the shops to be placed along Park Avenue, whereas shops were typically clustered on Madison Avenue.
+Union Carbide also did not want to build a tower on Madison Avenue because this would have forced the shops to be placed along Park Avenue, away from the shopping district on Madison Avenue.

 A version of the base-and-tower plan was ultimately selected.
 It called for a 41-story, 800,000 sqft office building along Park Avenue, with a 13-story section along Madison Avenue, to be completed by 1958.
 In July 1956, Bunshaft and de Blois increased the size of the building to 52 floors; the tower's cost increased to $46 million.
+While designing the offices, the architects created a full-sized model of an office at one corner of the building, which allowed them to experiment with exterior and interior design features.
+SOM's design team created designs for contemporary furniture, furnishings, and graphics for the building.